Laci1953/RC2014-CPM/README.md

 FASTTYPE - twice as fast as TYPE

-SARGON78 - the chess game, including save/load game
+SARGON78 - the famous chess game, including save/load game as added feature